 Signs You Should Refinance Your Mortgage

 Refinancing your mortgage can save you thousands of dollars in interest.
 It can also reduce your monthly payments significantly.
 So what are the signs that it’s the right time to refinance your mortgage?
-Here are the top things to look for that can help you determine if it’s time for a refinance of your home loan.
+Here are the top things to look for to help you determine if it’s time for a home refinance.

 Your Interest Rate Is Higher Than 4%

-If you closed on your mortgage 7 or more years ago, chances are that your interest rate is higher than the current rates.
+If you closed on your mortgage 7+ years ago, your interest rate may be higher than the current rates.
 This is the number one reason you should refinance your mortgage, to lower the rate.
 Since home loans typically have a very large loan amount, the interest rate has a huge impact on the payments.
 A single percentage point can cost thousands of dollars a year in interest.
 One recent LendingTree study found that homeowners who refinance home loans that were taken out in early 2019 can save $60 a month for every $100,000 borrowed.
 The average lifetime interest savings add up to about $20,000.

 Your Credit Has Improved